 Hydrate with clear liquids

-Make hydration your main focus after a bout of vomiting, says Dr. Goldman.
+Make hydration your main focus after a bout of vomiting, states Dr. Goldman.

 Start by drinking small sips of water every 15 minutes for the first three to four hours.
 You can even suck on ice chips.